 Nearby Fort Worth is cowboy country where you can witness cattle drives of Texas Longhorns at the Fort Worth Stockyards.
 Other attractions include The National Cowgirl Museum and Sundance Square.

 Rollercoaster enthusiasts may want to head to Arlington and visit Six Flags Over Texas.
 There’s also the neighboring water park, Six Flags Hurricane Harbor.
 Other metro areas in the Prairies and Lakes region of Texas include Bryan-College Station, the home of Texas A&M University, and Waco, home to Baylor University.

 San Antonio, the largest city in this region, is one of the fastest growing metro areas in the country.
 A famous attraction is the Alamo, which is a shrine to Texas independence and is open daily.

 The San Antonio Riverwalk is another key destination.
 It features a series of restaurants, shops, and galleries.
 The Riverwalk has had multiple expansions in recent years, and now connects several areas of the city through 15 miles of sidewalks and bike trails.

 As you head further south into the Rio Grande Valley, the subtropical climate of this region becomes even more pronounced.
 Cities like Laredo, Eagle Pass, and McAllen offer a colorful blend of Mexican and American culture.
-This part of Texas is at about the same latitude as southern Florida, which makes for the perfect place to spend weather months.
+This part of Texas is at about the same latitude as Southern Florida, which makes for the perfect place to spend winter months.